ArtCenter1/omnitrade-terminal/project_management/authentication_flow.md

 # Authentication Flow Design

+---

+## Provider Support & Migration Status

+**OmniTrade now supports both Supabase and Firebase as authentication providers.**
+The active provider is controlled by the `VITE_AUTH_PROVIDER` environment variable (`supabase` or `firebase`).
+- See the `.env` file and `README.md` for setup instructions.
+- Both sets of environment variables are present for compatibility.
+- Supabase documentation and code remain for reference during the migration.

+### Flow Differences

+- **Supabase**: Handles user registration, login, and session management via Supabase's built-in auth APIs.
+Tokens are managed by Supabase.
+- **Firebase**: Handles authentication via Firebase Auth.
+Tokens and user state are managed by Firebase SDK.
+- The frontend code uses the `VITE_AUTH_PROVIDER` flag to determine which provider to use at runtime.

+**Caveats:**
+- Ensure only one provider is active at a time.
+- Review all authentication logic and environment variables when switching providers.
+- Future changes should update both documentation and environment setup instructions.

+---

 This document details the proposed authentication flow for the OpenTrade platform, using JSON Web Tokens (JWT).

 ## Overview